karennavarro96/MMP23S/Exam/README.md

-This folder contains the exams for MMP.
+This directory contains all my exam submissions, each of which is a folder properly named with exam name or number, containing the exam submission.